Decolonizing the ROGUE River:

 Personal clothes and toiletries.

-Beer, wine, and other personal beverages
+Beer, wine, spirits, and soft drinks

 WHAT TO EXPECT

 The Rogue River in the fall ranges from hot and sunny, to cool and rainy.
 In the same trip (or the same day) you may want your sunscreen and your rain gear.
 You will be sent a detailed packing list, and we recommend checking the weather and packing accordingly.
-Please note that this area is prone to fall wildfires which can impact visibility and air quality.
+Please note that this area is prone to wildfires which can impact visibility and air quality.
 If wildfires are present at the time of your trip, we will contact you with further information.
 In most cases we do not cancel trips due to smoke.